rsoury/callsesh/README.md

 ## Secret Management

-[Chamber](https://github.com/segmentio/chamber) is a phenomenal library and is recomended to manage secrets used for environment variables.
+[Chamber](https://github.com/segmentio/chamber) is a phenomenal library and is recommended to manage secrets used for environment variables.

 ```
 NODE_ENV=production chamber exec callsesh -- yarn build:auth